intel/tcf/doc/09-api-http.rst

     idleness, after a configured time it will be brought to *full* power off.

+For each component, its state is described in the field *state* along with its explicitness.

 As a convenience, the system publishes in the target's inventory:

 - *interfaces.power.state*: last power state recorded on the last